 UCAS: Advice for Parents

 The university application system can seem complex and can cause parents some stress.
-However, UCAS offers parents a free guide and quarterly e-mail bulletins.
+However, UCAS offers parents a free guide and quarterly e-mail bulletins to help them through the process.
 Go to www.ucas.com to register.

+Student loans are only repayable after graduation, once your child is earning over a certain salary.
 Any queries regarding student finance can be answered on the students finance website www.gov.uk/apply-online-for-student–finance.
-There is a calculator to give a rough estimate of how much your child could be entitled to.
+There is also a calculator to give a rough estimate of how much your child could be entitled to.